 "W-What's happening?
 What's going on with with all your customers Mom?
 Mom..."

 She heard her mother suddenly start to laugh.
 She turned to see her back toward her.
 Her mother was laughing hysterically now.

 "I collected a lot of energy," her mother said in a voice that was not hers.

 "M-Mom?"
 Molly's voice and body started to shake in terror.
-Slowly her mother turned her head, and she gasped in horror when she saw the menacing and inhuman look on her face.
+Slowly her mother turned her head, and she gasped in horror when she saw the menacing and inhuman look on her mother's face.

 "Ahhh," Serena sighed as she collapsed onto her bed, "She finally let me in.
-She didn't all mad at me like that earlier," she yawned, "I don't feel like doing homework right now.
+She didn't need to all mad at me like that earlier," she yawned, "I don't feel like doing homework right now.
 I'll just take a nice... little nap."

 She turned onto her side and dozed off.
 She may as well had been in a deep sleep, for she didn't even hear her bedroom window behind her open by itself.
 Or so it seemed.